tabahi/WebSpeechAnalyzer/README.md

 Mel spectrum demo at: [tabahi.github.io/WebSpeechAnalyzer/?mode=2](https://tabahi.github.io/WebSpeechAnalyzer/?mode=2&p=samples/Haendel_Lascia_chi_o_pianga.mp4 )

 A JS [Web API](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) based spectrum analyzer for speech and music analysis.
 It can be used for labeling or feature extraction.
-There is also an option for training a neural network with ml5js.
+There is also an option for training a neural network with ml5js that has tensorflow backend.

 ## Installation